Atlas Shrugged: Part I| 2011 | PG-13 | - 7.2.4

-SUBSTANCE USE - Throughout the movie we see men and women drinking alcohol, wine, and champagne at dinner, parties and bars, and men and women ask one another for drinks and we see drinks being served at dinners and parties.
+- Throughout the movie we see men and women drinking alcohol, wine, and champagne at dinner, parties and bars, and men and women ask one another for drinks and we see drinks being served at dinners and parties.
 A man smokes a cigar and a man smokes a cigarette.

-DISCUSSION TOPICS - The philosophy of Ayn Rand, Objectivism, Libertarianism, Dow Jones, economic depression, economic downturn, dependence on oil, movies made from books, loyalty, John Galt, political favors, government nationalization overtaking private property, human rights, altruism, engines ran on vacuum polarity.
+- The philosophy of Ayn Rand, Objectivism, Libertarianism, Dow Jones, economic depression, economic downturn, dependence on oil, movies made from books, loyalty, John Galt, political favors, government nationalization overtaking private property, human rights, altruism, engines ran on vacuum polarity.

-MESSAGE - Government regulations and labor unions cannot prevent entrepreneurs from using innovative technologies.
+- Government regulations and labor unions cannot prevent entrepreneurs from using innovative technologies.

 Be aware that while we do our best to avoid spoilers it is impossible to disguise all details and some may reveal crucial plot elements.